-- Benchmark models-this category consists of models for which you can compare the COMSOL Multiphysics solution with either an analytical solution or some reference numerical solution - Industrial models-these are models in applied fields of acoustics with direct industrial relevance - Tutorial models-the models in this group are deemed particularly suitable for learning how to model with the Acoustics Module

-The models also illustrate the use of the various acoustics-specific application modes from which we built them.
-These specialized modes are not available in the base COMSOL Multiphysics package, and they come with their own graphical user interfaces that make it quick and easy to access their power.
+- Benchmark models-this category consists of models for which you can compare the COMSOL Multiphysics solution with either an analytical solution or some reference numerical solution - Industrial models-these are models in applied fields of acoustics with direct industrial relevance - Tutorial models-the models in this group are deemed particularly suitable for learning how to model with the Acoustics Module base COMSOL Multiphysics package, and they come with their own graphical user interfaces that make it quick and easy to access their power.
 You can even modify them for custom requirements.
 COMSOL Multiphysics itself is very powerful, and with sufficient expertise in a given field you could certainly develop these modes by yourself.
 But why spend the hundreds or thousands of hours that would be necessary when our team of experts has already done the work for you?